TradeTrust/tradetrust-website/cms/carousel/home-carousel.md

       Learn more about this technology method that underpins how TradeTrust deals with verifiable documents!

-      Also available on the website of United Nations Economic Commission for Europe (UNECE).
+      *also available on the website of United Nations Economic Commission for Europe (UNECE).
     buttonDownload:
       label: Download Now
       file: /static/uploads/white-paper-verifiable-credentials-CBT.pdf